ubertidavide/fastbots/README.md

 ```

 ### Global Wait (Optional)
-The default configured wait are showed below:
+The default configured waits are shown below:
-- The implicit wait used for inital page loading.
+- The implicit wait used for initial page loading.
-- The wait for the url check that matches the specified in the locators file
+- The wait for the URL check that matches the specified in the locators file.
-- The default wait used by the self.bot.wait function
+- The default wait used by the self.bot.wait function.
 ```ini
 -- settings.ini
 [settings]